-The certificate program provides basic information and training related to infectious diseases.
+The graduate certificate program in emerging infectious disease epidemiology provides basic information and training related to infectious diseases.
 It is designed for a broad range of individuals, including graduate students, international public health professionals, laboratory professionals, physicians, nurses, veterinarians, and medical technologists.

 At this time, applications are only being accepted from current University of Iowa degree-seeking graduate students.